 The Earth Sciences

-Earth Science is the study of the Earth and its neighbors in space.
+Earth Science is the study of the Earth and its neighbours in space.
 It is an exciting science with many interesting and practical applications.
 Some Earth scientists use their knowledge of the Earth to locate and develop energy and mineral resources.
 Others study the impact of human activity on Earth's environment and design methods to protect the planet.
 Some use their knowledge about Earth processes such as volcanoes, earthquakes and hurricanes to plan communities that will not expose people to these dangerous events.

-Many different sciences are used to learn about the earth, however, the four basic areas of Earth science study are:
+The Four Earth Sciences Many different sciences are used to learn about the earth, however, the four basic areas of Earth science study are:

-Geology is the primary Earth science.
+Geology: Science of the Earth Geology is the primary Earth science.
 The word means "study of the Earth".
 Geology deals with the composition of Earth materials, Earth structures, and Earth processes.
 It is also concerned with the organisms of the planet and how the planet has changed over time.
 Geologists search for fuels and minerals, study natural hazards, and work to protect Earth's environment.

-Meteorology is the study of the atmosphere and how processes in the atmosphere determine Earth's weather and climate.
+Meteorology: Science of the Atmosphere Meteorology is the study of the atmosphere and how processes in the atmosphere determine Earth's weather and climate.
 Meteorology is a very practical science because everyone is concerned about the weather.
 How climate changes over time in response to the actions of people is a topic of urgent worldwide concern.
 The study of meteorology is of critical concern for protecting Earth's environment.

-Oceanography is the study of Earth's oceans - their composition, movement, organisms and processes.
+Oceanography: Science of the Oceans Oceanography is the study of Earth's oceans - their composition, movement, organisms and processes.
 The oceans cover most of our planet and are important resources for food and other commodities.
 They are increasingly being used as an energy source.
 The oceans also have a major influence on the weather and changes in the oceans can drive or moderate climate change.
 Oceanographers work to develop the ocean as a resource and protect it from human impact.
 The goal is to utilize the oceans while minimizing the effects of our actions.

-Astronomy is the study of the universe.
+Astronomy: Science of the Universe Astronomy is the study of the universe.
 Here are some examples of why studying space beyond Earth is important: the moon drives the ocean's tidal system, asteroid impacts have repeatedly devastated Earth's inhabitants and energy from the sun drives our weather and climates.
 A knowledge of astronomy is essential to understanding the Earth.
 Astronomers can also use a knowledge of Earth materials, processes and history to understand other planets - even those outside of our own solar system.

 The Environment Sector

 Environmental Science is the study of the myriad interactions between humans and the world around them, living and non-living.
 As Earth’s human population continues to grow, as technology advances and human needs and wants increase, our impacts on the world become more widespread and severe, despite improvement in some areas.
-Environmental impacts, in turn, affect human health and well being.
+Environmental impacts, in turn, affect human health and well-being.

 A few of the major challenges that are topics for environmental science include:

-- Global Climate Change (global warming, its causes and all of its consequences)
+Global Climate Change (global warming, its causes and all of its consequences)

-- Management of Earth's water resources
+Management of Earth's water resources

-- Energy and mineral resource depletion
+Energy and mineral resource depletion

-- Meeting the food, fibre and clothing needs of a growing World population
+Meeting the food, fibre and clothing needs of a growing World population

-- Air pollution and acid deposition (rain)
+Air pollution and acid deposition (rain)

 The loss of fisheries

 The spread of infectious diseases, including those caused by organisms that have developed antibiotic resistance

-- Long term sustainability of the Global and national economies
+Long term sustainability of the Global and national economies

-- The fate of hazardous chemicals in the environment
+The fate of hazardous chemicals in the environment

 Potential environmental effects of genetic engineering

 All of the above and other environmental challenges are multidisciplinary in nature.
 That is, in order to understand each environmental challenge sufficiently well to develop viable solutions, scientists must assemble expertise in several disciplines.
 It is true that no single scientist will be an expert in all of the facets of the several disciplines needed to address any one problem in detail, but it is also important that environmental scientists, decision makers and other workers in the field understand the different sciences sufficiently well to communicate with those of other specialties and to appreciate the importance of other disciplines in addressing challenges.